 CP Law: A Guide to Buying or Selling a Property

 Conveyancing is the name given to the process of transferring ownership of land from one person to another.
-It is important during that process to identify any issues relating to that land that the buyer needs to be aware of.
+It is important during that process to identify any issues relating to the land of which the buyer needs to be aware.
 These may include:

 - The rights of someone else to occupy it;

-- Claims by the public –a public footpath across the property;
+- Claims by the public – such as a public footpath across the property;

 - The rights of the local council in respect of, for example, compulsory acquisition or unpaid charges for making up the road;

 - Planning authority, or highway authority schemes which would affect the environment of the house in question;

 - Validation that the seller owns the land and that he is free to sell it.
 If for example he inherited the property, ensure the correct steps were taken to transfer legal ownership to him.

 There are a number of steps in the conveyancing process, including the offer, obtaining titles, the memorandum of sale, surveys, exchanging contracts, obtaining deeds and transferring the funds.
 A full breakdown of the process is as follows: